 Michael joined the Department of Theatre in the fall of 2006 after seven years as a tenured faculty member of Carnegie Mellon’s School of Drama.

 Michael teaches Scenography I & II, Fundamentals of Design and Theatre Graphics, as well as mentors design students and designs the scenery and costumes for the department’s mainstage productions.
-Starting in the 2016 Spring semester, Michael will also teach Design Thinking, a new course for the College’s Center for Entrepreneurship.
+Michael also teaches Design Thinking, a new course for the College’s Center for Entrepreneurship.

 His scenery and costume designs have filled such nationally acclaimed stages as The Guthrie and the Children’s Theatre Company (both of Minneapolis), Atlanta’s Alliance Theatre, Pittsburgh’s City Theatre, the Long Wharf Theatre, the Milwaukee Rep and the Mark Taper Forum, as well as all major stages of the Northwest including Seattle Opera, Pacific Northwest Ballet, Seattle Repertory Theatre, Intiman Theatre, Portland Center Stage, A Contemporary Theatre, the Empty Space Theatre and ten seasons with the Oregon Shakespeare Festival.
 In the early 1990’s, Michael originated the scenic installation for the Pulitzer Prize-winning The Kentucky Cycle, garnering the Los Angeles Critics Circle Award at the Mark Taper Forum, and later produced at the Kennedy Center and on Broadway.
 Mr. Olich has also served as resident designer for the American Conservatory Theatre of San Francisco and Houston’s Alley Theatre, where he eventually served as Director of Design.

 While freelancing from Seattle (where he made his home for 16 years), Michael served as Executive Director of the Seattle Fringe Festival for two years.
-He has also served on the boards of Seattle’s Chicken Soup Brigade (now part of the Lifelong AIDS Alliance) and the City Theatre of Pittsburgh.
-Michael lectured for three years at the University of Santa Clara, has served as guest faculty for the University of California at San Diego, the University of Washington and Cornish College of the Arts, and holds an MFA from Carnegie Mellon.
+He also served on the boards of Seattle’s Chicken Soup Brigade (now part of the Lifelong AIDS Alliance) and the City Theatre of Pittsburgh.
+Michael lectured for three years at the University of Santa Clara, served as guest faculty for the University of California at San Diego, the University of Washington and Cornish College of the Arts, and holds an MFA from Carnegie Mellon.